-The benefits of energy harvesting from electrical supplies - substations to power tools
+Unleashing the benefits of energy harvesting from electrical supplies

 By Paul Bearpark, Head of Electronics and Software at 42T